jappeace/methods-homework/multiagentsystems/questions.md

 So if you can reduce agent communication to a conventional program verification problem, (end of 7.2.2) why is it not clear how to do this verification with an agent implemented in Java?

+#Working together
+Can you give examples of problems that can't be solved by homogeneous parallelization but still can be solved by agent based parallelization?
+I find it hard to imagine these kind of problems.

+Could you also use coordination trough joint intentions with help of Rao and Georgeff, or alternatively Karo logic?
+How would these implementations from CDS or ARCHON.
+Are there any real world examples that do this?
+(I thought that both Rao and Georgeff and Karo surpassed Cohen and Levesque, remembering the intelligent agents course)